paichul/Behavioral-Cloning/README.md

 - keras 2.0.7

 # Simulation Data Generation
-Please see the paper here for the detailed explanation of the simulation data generation procedure.
+Please see Section 3.1 of the paper for the detailed explanation of how to generate the simulation data for training/testing the model.
 Please send an email to paichul@cs.stanford.edu for the simulator binary.

 # Training and Testing Instructions
-- model.py: model training pipeline from data preprocessing, data augmentation, model specification to optimization.
-The training outputs a model called "model.h5" that can be used by the simulator to run the vehicle autonomously.
+- model.py: model training pipeline from data preprocessing, data augmentation, model specification to training optimization.
+The training process generates a model called "model.h5" that can be used by the simulator to run the vehicle autonomously.
-- drive.py: model testing pipeline including a PI Controller to generate the speed command and it lods the model.h5 to generate the steering angle prediction.
-It also sends the speed and steering angle command to the simulator to maneuver the vehicle autonomously in the simulator.
+- drive.py: model testing pipeline including a PI Controller to generate the speed command and it loads the model "model.h5" to generate the steering angle prediction.
+It also sends the speed and steering angle commands to the simulator to maneuver the vehicle autonomously in the simulator.
-- visualize.py: visualization pipeline for interpretability.
+- visualize.py: visualization pipeline using Layer Activation (Attention) Map Visualization for model interpretability.
 - tools.py: data preprocessing utility tools

 To train the model, run: